 of writing.)
 To Alcuin, backed by Charlemagne, belongs much of the credit

-for the revision and organisation of the Latin liturgy, the preservation
+for the revision and organization of the Latin liturgy, the preservation

 of many of the ancient prayers, and the development of plainchant.
 He and